stevenschobert/metalsmith-jslint/README.md

 metalsmith-jslint
 =================

-A Metalsmith wrapper for JSLint.
+A Metalsmith plugin for JSLint.